 - Put the bottom slices down like grilled cheese.
 For an extra crispy crust, you can spread a tbsp. of light mayo on the bread.

 - Spread a tablespoon of dressing, a

 tablespoonof onions on the bread.
-Topped it with a burger and one slice of Sargento Ultra Thin Baby Swiss (1 point).
+Topped it with a burger and one slice of Sargento Ultra Thin Baby Swiss (1 point) or Jarlsberg Lite Swiss slices (also 1 point and found at Trader Joes and other locations).
 Another tablespoon of onions and dressing followed by the second half of bread.

 - Flip that bad boy and watch everything get all melty and gooey.
 Just try and not eat this straight out of the pan.
 I didn't even get a good picture of all of them.
 Without even using a plate!
 I just have this glorious picture of my gloriously messy turkey patty melts seconds before devouring.